rachelesmee/website/agm/agm2022minutes.md

 ### Funding of Open Source Geo Projects
 The following decisions were taken on funding.
 * Funding for Patreonship of Regina Obe: $60 per month to continue
-* James Milner, development of TerraDraw, £800
+* James Milner, development of Terra Draw, £800
 * QGIS Sustaining Membership, €500 [£440] (per year)
 * Lutra Crowdfunding: Point cloud processing in QGIS, £1,000
 * North Road/Nyall Dawson QGIS HTML formatting in labels, £1,000